Country selection

 The ECReg details general EC requirements applicable to both the CEBRGLs and the NECBR, as well as specific requirements for each type of EC.

-Per the ECReg, EC membership should include the following:
+Per the ECReg, EC membership should have at least five (5) members, ensuring gender principles, and include the following:

-• Members with no expertise in the health sector
+• Members not in the health sector

 Council of Ethics in Biomedical Research at the Grass Root Level

 The CEBRGLReg further indicates that CEBRGLs may have at most 11 members.
 All members must be honest, objective, and have biomedical research ethics knowledge and expertise.
-The chair and vice-chair should be prestigious scientists.
+The chair and vice chair should be prestigious scientists.

-The ECReg requires that the chair and vice-chairs have at least 15 years of experience working in the field of research evaluated by the EC, a good reputation, and the capacity to independently manage and run the EC.
-The chair and vice-chairs must also be fair and impartial, and not be pressured by the research institution, investigators, and other agencies, organizations, and individuals.
+The ECReg requires that the chair and vice chair(s) have a university degree or higher in the health sector and at least 10 years of working experience related to the relevant research field as assessed by the EC.
+They must also have a good reputation, and the ability to manage, synthesize, and unify opinions to achieve consensus among EC members.
+The chair and vice chair(s) must have an understanding of GCP principles and the SOPs of the EC.
 An individual cannot be appointed as the chair of the EC for more than two (2) consecutive terms.

 According to the CEBRGLReg, a secretariat based in the host institution’s Science Research Management Office should assist the CEBRGL with application processing and other administrative tasks.